-Fear works exactly the same no matter what colour creature it’s on.
-The defending player can only block a fear creature with a black or artifact creature, regardless of what colour the fear creature is.
+Fear works exactly the same no matter what color creature it’s on.
+The defending player can only block a fear creature with a black or artifact creature, regardless of what color the fear creature is.

 For instance, the blue Scornful Aether-Lich can still only be blocked by black creatures or artifact creatures, even though it’s blue itself.

 Apart from restricting which creatures can block, the fear keyword doesn’t give additional rules for blocking.
 The defending player can assign blockers normally as long as they are black and/or artifact creatures.
 Likewise, the attacking player assigns the fear creatures’ combat damage to the blockers as they so see fit.

 When fear was invented as a mechanic, there were no colorless creatures that weren’t also artifacts.
 However, fear’s rules are clear.
 Even your Eldrazi titans can’t block creatures with fear as they are neither black nor artifact creatures.
 (They are better on the offensive anyway!)

 What if the Blocker is Both Black and an Artifact Creature?